 You may not turn against a red arrow light

 If you see that a stoplight has a dedicated red arrow light this means that you can’t simply turn on red.
 The light is there to tell you when it’s safe to turn right so it is best to follow what the light says for you to avoid getting a beating-the-red-light violation.
 Remember to check carefully for red arrow lights or signs telling you not to turn right on red at intersections as they are your best guide in that situation.
 You can only turn right on a red arrow light if a traffic enforcer tells you to do so, if no order is given just stick to what the light says.

 No turning when there’s a sign saying not to

 The idea is simple, if there are no signboards that prohibit turning right during a red light and it’s a solid red light, you may turn right cautiously.
-If you see a sign with a right arrow, a red circle around it, and says “on red” below it, you obviously have to wait for the stoplight to turn green.
-In the Philippines, signs are often made up entirely of words saying “No right turn on red signal.”
+If you see a sign with a right arrow, a red circle around it, and says “on the red” below it, you have to wait for the stoplight to turn green.
+In the Philippines, signs are often made up entirely of words saying “No right turn on a red signal.”

 Sometimes, signs are obstructed from sight so coming to a full stop may help you inspect the surroundings.
-These signs are usually posted a few meters before the right turn and are commonly attached on poles.
+These signs are usually posted a few meters before the right turn and are commonly attached to poles.

 Things to keep in mind

-You must yield for traffic.
+You must yield to traffic.
 Wait for a few moments to make the turn after the vehicle in front of you, as cars approaching from your left are not obliged to stop for you.
 Don’t make the turn if the view to your left is obstructed by a large vehicle like a truck.
-It’s always safe to observe defensive driving than be sorry in the end.
+It’s always safe to observe defensive driving then be sorry in the end.
 As we keep on saying, drive safe, everyone.